 Patients appreciated the potential of the programme in helping accept their diagnosis of IBD, facilitating education of the disease, improving wellbeing and helping manage IBD flares through managing stress.

-Patients expressed willingness to participate and complete the online programme irrespective of age and self-reported computer literacy, the two main factors suggested by health professionals as potential barriers to participation in online psychotherapy.
+Patients expressed willingness to participate and complete the online programme irrespective of age and self-reported computer literacy.
+These two main factors were suggested by health professionals as potential barriers to participation in online psychotherapy.
 Less computer-literate patients expressed confidence in their motivation and personal commitment, if help from their family members and encouragement from health professionals was provided.

 The differences in the views between patients and healthcare professionals were also observed regarding participation in the programme for less well-educated individuals.
-Health professionals thought that this group of people would opt-out of participation in the programme, while patients suggested that people could watch the videos on the programme if they were less keen on reading information.
+Health professionals thought that this group of people would opt-out of participation in the programme.
+However, patients suggested that people could watch the videos on the programme if they were less keen on reading information.

 Program-related facilitators and barriers to the use of “Tame Your Gut”

-Both groups agreed that the programme was flexible and could increase the accessibility of psychological help and that the clinician-assisted version of the programme was preferred to the unassisted version, as it would encourage patients to comply with and complete the programme.
+Both groups agreed that the programme was flexible and could increase the accessibility of psychological help.
+The clinician-assisted version of the programme was preferred to the unassisted version, as it would encourage patients to comply with and complete the programme.
 In contrast, the health professionals concluded that the lack of human interaction, inability to tailor the intervention to the individual needs and the online format would prevent patients from participation.
 Most patients agreed that tailoring the intervention to individual needs is essential for the programme to work.

 A concordance was observed between the patients and health professionals regarding the technical aspects and visual presentation of the online programme (see Table S2).
 Most of the patients and health professionals were satisfied with the format and user-friendliness of “Tame Your Gut”, though some suggested the need for a mobile-friendly version.